-Being that this is a bar first, restaurant second, we were worried that maybe the EEEEATS would be an afterthought.
-They most definitely aren't.
-Bar Sardine may not have pancakes with fish roe on the menu, but we've really liked almost everything we've eaten here, and even the simplest things have a few elevated elements that make them memorable.
+Being that this is a bar first, restaurant second, we were worried that maybe the food would be an afterthought.
+It most definitely is not.
+We’ve really liked almost everything we’ve eaten here, and even the simplest things have a few elevated elements that make them memorable.

 Big balls of lightly fried dough, filled with cod.
-These are light and delicious.
+These are delicious.

 You know what looks disgusting in when you turn it black?
 A Hamburger.
 You know what looks weird, but actually tastes pretty damn good?
 Soy and Black Garlic Deviled Eggs.
 A fun, unique spin on a classic.
 We approve.

 Arctic Char Tartare with Avocado and Everything Pretzels